vanboxen/vanboxen.github.io/posts/Welcome file.md

 # HowTO install HUGO

-## Needs
+## Must have
+brew
+git

 You will need first to have brew installed on your device so make sure that is up and running.
 Then from linux/mac just open the terminal and install HUGO.

     brew install hugo

-If everything was fine just check that it with:
+If everything was fine just check it with:

     hugo version

+Now, you just need git on your device.
+Use your favorite pa
 # Most common topics

 - rpi